Fight a DUI Charge in Allentown

 Depending on the driver’s criminal history, he or she may be eligible for the ARD program.
 If accepted into ARD the driver would not go to jail and would incur a much shorter license suspension.
 In addition, upon successful completion of the ARD program the driver may petition the court to expunge all government records of the DUI arrest.
 For more information, see our DUI FAQ.

 Contact an Allentown DUI Lawyer Today

-To speak with a skilled Allentown criminal defense attorney with years of experience representing clients accused of driving under the influence, contact The Regan Law Firm today.
+To speak with a skilled Allentown criminal defense attorney with over a decade of experience representing clients accused of driving under the influence, contact The Regan Law Firm today.
 We can also help if you’re the victim of DUI Refusal charges.
 Call us now for your free, no-obligation, confidential initial consultation at (484) 498-6334.